 Laguna Art Museum is a museum of California art.
 It collects, cares for, and exhibits works of art that were created by California artists or represent the life and history of the state.
-Through its permanent collection, its special exhibitions, its educational programs, and its library and archive, the museum enhances the public’s knowledge and enjoyment of California art and encourages art-historical scholarship in this field.
 Unlike any other museum in the state, it collects California art and only California art, and ranges across all periods and styles, nineteenth-century to present-day.

 Laguna Art Museum believes that the artists of California have created works of the highest quality and significance.
 An artistic center throughout its history, Laguna Beach is a natural home for the premier museum of California art.